pmcelhaney/AMD-Talk/outline.md

 Note that a and b don't have to be objects.
 They can be numbers, strings, functions...
 Show a few examples of simple modules (repetition!).

+- return a function
+- return a string
+- return nothing
+- load jquery
+- load a specific version of jQuery
+- load a css file with !css
+- load text with !text
+- load a plain old javascript file
+- load a template (e.g. markdown)

 Dependencies are automatically resolved.
 R.js automatically resolves concatenates with dependencies. almond.js is an optimized, minimal loader.

 *Use a BMI calculator as the example.
 Dependencies are height and weight.
 BMI = scale.weight().inKilograms() / Math.pow( measuringTape.height().inMeters(), 2)
+*Or something more trivial, like adding a rainbow border to every mention of Charlotte JS

 # Who's using AMD?